-- 1. List for a day activities you did that expressed outer kedusha and inner kedusha. - 2.
-Are you more of an outer or inner kedusha person?
-Explain. - 3.
-How can you express even more of your type of kedusha in your life? - 4.
-Devise a program to bring more kedusha of both types into your daily life. - 5.
+- 2. For a day, list activities you did that expressed outer kedusha and inner kedusha. - 3.
+How can you express even more of your type of kedusha in your life? - Devise a program to bring more kedusha of both types into 4. your daily life. - 5.
 Try out your program for a week.